 One of the consequences of climate change is frequent heavy rain deluges which can overwhelm storm sewers causing flooding, erosion, and damage to property.
 Storm water drains along streets and in parking lots divert rain water to nearby rivers and streams, unfortunately without the benefit of sanitary treatment.
 Think of it this way: whatever goes in storm sewers, such as toxins, oils, litter, and fertilizers, ends up in rivers, lakes and oceans.
 This debris is detrimental to the health of waterways and ecosystems of the Olentangy watershed as toxins harm wildlife and build up in the river banks and sediment.October is Storm Water Awareness month, and a good time to review some of the steps we can take as residents to minimize the damage to our local waterways during heavy precipitation weather events:

 - Adopt a Storm Drain: Find a nearby storm drain and keep it free of trash, leaves, and sticks.
 This prevents clogs at the storm drain, which reduces the chance of street flooding, basement back-ups and damage to property.
-You can learn more about storm water and its impact on the watershed at FLOW’s upcoming webinar on storm water awareness on Monday, October 17, at 6 pm, featuring the Franklin Soil and Water Conservation District.

 - Plant native trees, flowers and sedges: Native plants and trees not only provide food and habitat for our wildlife friends, but their extensive roots also absorb rainwater that otherwise might cause flooding.
 You can find a list of recommended plants here.